Lectura 1 - GODKIN LECTURES

 (Discurso pronunciado en Inglés)

 I propose that we ask ourselves certain basic questions; Who are we?
 What is our real situation?
 What do we need?
+These questions are intended to introduce you to our activities, both professional and ideological, online custom writing services help us with the theoretical basis, as well as with recommendations on how to better present information.

 Who are we?
 Certainly not only those of us that happen to be so pleasantly gathered here today, although I daresay we are of many origins and of several citizenships.
 I propose that as part of the possible usefulness of the occasion, an effort be made to so limit our sense of diversity as to refer to ourselves as part of the membership of Man.
 Diversity has its place as a friend of Man, but this Is an aspect which I hope to consider later.